woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 * ``DescribeResult`` - gives a short description of the expected outcome of executing this process
 * ``DescribeParameter`` - for each input parameter that the execute method accepts,  provides the name that will be exposed in the capabilities document, as well as a short description of what this parameter is

-The ``execute`` method contains the logic of the WPS process and will be called when the input request is parsed and sent to the WPS module.
+The ``execute`` method contains the logic of the WPS process and will be called when the request is parsed and sent to the WPS module.
 In this case, we are wrapping a simple method in an auxiliary class:

      ``PolygonTools.splitPolygon(poly, line);``

-.. todo:: Input request?
-Please say more.

 Configure GeoServer